 NW Ute Pass Ranch Divide, Colorado | County: Teller | Acres: 169

 169+/- acres to be determined by future survey.
 The west end of Ute Pass (Maytag) Ranch will be a stand alone parcel of size to be agreed upon by participating parties.
 Unique opportunity to own a beautiful piece of timbered recreational ground with multiple homesites.
 Pikes Peak views from the north end.
 Rock formations, spring, aspen groves, pine and spruce.
 Active elk population.
 Future development potential for the buyer.

 Silver Creek Ranch Mancos, Colorado | County: Montezuma | Acres: 400

-Silver Creek Ranch is a stunning 400 +/-acre ranch surrounded by the San Juan National Forest, located in Montezuma County, Colorado, approximately 20 miles west of Durango.
-The West Fork of the Mancos River and Silver Creek flow through the ranch, offering excellent water resources for the abundant wildlife.
-In addition, there is a two-acre pond and beaver ponds.
-The river, the stream, the pond, and the beaver ponds all have populations of Brook trout.
-This ranch is heavily treed with gamble oak, mature ponderosa pines and stands of aspen trees.
-There are many roads and trails that run throughout the ranch that are ideal for horseback riding, hiking, snowshoeing and all-terrain vehicles.
-The entry to the ranch is a new high quality, all weather road.
+Silver Creek Ranch is a stunning 400 +/-acre ranch located near Mancos, Montezuma County, Colorado, approximately 20 miles west of Durango, and is surrounded by the San Juan National Forest.
+The West Fork of the Mancos River and Silver Creek flow through the ranch, offering excellent water sources for the abundant wildlife.
+Both of these streams and a beaver pond have populations of Brook trout.
+In addition, there are two ponds that have been stocked with Rainbow trout.
+The ranch is heavily treed with mature Ponderosa pines, stands of Aspen trees and Gamble oak.
+There are many roads and trails that run throughout the ranch which are ideal for horseback riding, hiking, snowshoeing and all-terrain vehicles.
+The entrance to the ranch is a new high quality, all weather road.